-Summary of lawsuit
+COMPLAINT Summary of lawsuit

 1. The Plaintiff, Richard N. Bell, took photograph of the Indianapolis Skyline in 2000 and the "Indianapolis Photo" was registered with the U.S. Copyright office.
-In 2016, the Plaintiff discovered that Defendant MITCH DANIELS ("DANIELS"), who is also the President of Purdue University and over sees the Purdue Extension, permitted employees of the Purdue Extension to publish the "Indianapolis Photo" in advertising which appears on a website owned by Purdue University at https://ag.purdue.edu/extension/WIA/Documents/4B%20Keeping%20Cattle%20in%2 Othe%20Books.pdf even though the Defendant DANIELS and his subordinates knew they had no rights or authority to publish the Indianapolis Photo.
-(Exhibit B) The Plaintiff requests damages and injunctive relief against the Defendant for violations of the U.S. Copyright laws.
+In 2016, the Plaintiff discovered that Defendant INDIANA UNIVERSITY ("IU") had published the "Indianapolis Photo" in advertising which appears on a website owned by the Defendant, even though the Defendant had no rights or authority to publish the Indianapolis Photo.
+(See Exhibit B).
+The Plaintiff requests damages and injunctive relief against the Defendant for violations of the U.S. Copyright laws.